Performing Arts Faculty

 Please see our Music Development plan here.

-The Music curriculum offers students’ the chance to experience music in various different contexts, such as music for live performance, music for film and also the importance of technology within music production.
-It also helps develop key life skills such as; team creativity, leadership and confidence.
-Students will also develop the three core skills needed in music which are analysis, composition and performance.
+The Music curriculum at Ormiston Sudbury Academy offers students’ the chance to develop key life skills such as; team work, imagination, creativity, leadership and confidence.
+Students will also develop the four core skills needed in music which are rehearsal discipline, analysis, composition and performance.
 This will allow students to succeed in Music at all key stages and in the wider world.

 Music at Key Stage 3 aims to prepare students for their future by: